WilliamSmith5172078/tips/README.md

 Updated README with new instructions - update 30
 Fixed critical bug in main module - 878
 Improved performance optimization - 438
+Added new feature for better user experience - build 403